VA Loan Child Care Costs

 Using a VA loan and paying for child care?

-Your child care costs count as a recurring debt under VA guidelines.
+Child care costs count as a recurring monthly debt under VA guidelines.

 How VA Loans Count Child Care Costs

-Most debts on a mortgage application are things like car payments, student loans, and credit cards.
-VA loans add one more to that list: child care.
-If you have a child under 12 and pay for care, the VA loan program treats that as a recurring monthly debt.
-It goes into your debt-to-income calculation the same way a car payment would.
+Child care is one of the few expenses the VA loan program requires lenders to count, even when it never appears on a credit report.
+If you have a child under 12 and pay for care, that cost counts as a recurring monthly debt.
+It enters your debt-to-income calculation the same way a car payment does.

-VA loans are one of the few loan programs that explicitly call out child care this way.
-Conventional loans don't automatically include it unless it shows up on a bank statement or tax return.
-This is a meaningful difference for families with young children, and it catches a lot of borrowers off guard.
-You can read more about VA loan eligibility requirements at the VA's official site to understand the full scope of what gets reviewed.
+VA loans are one of the few mortgage programs that explicitly call out child care this way.
+Conventional loans don’t automatically add it to your file unless it shows up on bank statements or tax returns.
+That difference catches a lot of families off guard, especially borrowers who compared programs and assumed child care wouldn’t factor in.
+You can review the VA’s full guidance on VA loan eligibility requirements to understand everything that gets reviewed in underwriting.

-Your debt-to-income ratio (DTI) measures your total monthly debts against your gross monthly income.
-VA guidelines use 41% as the threshold where scrutiny increases.
-So if your housing payment plus all other monthly debts — including child care — exceeds 41% of your gross income, the lender looks harder at your file.
+Your debt-to-income ratio measures total monthly debts against gross monthly income.
+VA guidelines use 41% as the point where scrutiny increases.
+If your housing payment plus all debts, child care included, exceeds 41% of gross income, the lender looks harder at the file.

 The Residual Income Side

-Here's where VA loans differ from every other loan type.
-When your DTI exceeds 41%, lenders shift focus to residual income.
-Residual income is what's left over after all your monthly obligations are paid — housing, debts, and child care.
-VA guidelines set minimum residual income thresholds based on your region and family size.
+Here’s where VA loans work differently from every other mortgage program.
+When DTI exceeds 41%, lenders shift focus to residual income.
+Residual income is what’s left each month after paying your mortgage, all debts, taxes, and child care.
+VA guidelines set minimum thresholds by region and family size.
 You need to clear that minimum.
-If you don't, the loan can be denied even if your DTI is borderline acceptable.
+If you fall short, VA lenders can deny the loan even when DTI is borderline acceptable.

 Family Size West Region (Colorado) South Region (Florida)